xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SERIES.Y**(name\_ref, y\_ref)

-Name\_ref    is text or an external reference in the form of text specifying the name for the data series that appears in the legend for the chart.
+Name\_ref&nbsp;&nbsp;&nbsp;&nbsp;is text or an external reference in the form of text specifying the name for the data series that appears in the legend for the chart.

-Y\_ref    is an external reference in the form of text specifying the range containing the values for the data series.
+Y\_ref&nbsp;&nbsp;&nbsp;&nbsp;is an external reference in the form of text specifying the range containing the values for the data series.

 **Related Function**

-SERIES.X   Specifies the category labels (x values) for a data series
+SERIES.X&nbsp;&nbsp;&nbsp;Specifies the category labels (x values) for a data series

 Return to [top](#Q)